Med Entry test is the UCAT

 Further detailed information about UCAT will be released by the UCAT Consortium by January 2019.
 In the meantime, MedEntry will be providing high quality resources for students, which will be rolled out over the coming weeks.
 If you wish to start preparing right away, there are some suggestions for how to do so available on the LMS.

 What should I do now?

 This change affects all aspiring medical students, so it is important not to stress.
-Students who have been preparing for UMAT should rest assured that the skills they have developed so far will assist them in UCAT.
+Students who have been preparing for any thinking skills test should rest assured that the skills they have developed so far will assist them in UCAT.
 There will be (and already is) a lot of misinformation around about the UCAT - it is important to seek out information from trusted sources such as MedEntry.